ViditaShetty/Landing-Page-in-HTML-CSS-JS/README.md

-WEBSITE USING HTML, CSS ,JS animations
+WEBSITE USING HTML ,CSS, JS animations

-Made a landing page using HTML , CSS , JS .
+Made a landing page using HTML, CSS, JS .
 It is mobile responsive.
 It has the dark theme option.